Azure/CanadaPubSecALZ/docs/archetypes/healthcare.md

 6. Resource Tags (aligned to the default tags defined in [Policies](../../policy/custom/definitions/policyset/Tags.parameters.json))
 7. Log Analytics Workspace integration through Azure Defender for Cloud
 8. Automation Account
-9. Spoke Virtual Network with Hub-managed DNS, Hub-managed private endpoint DNS Zones, Virtual Network Peering and all required subnets (zones).
+9. Spoke Virtual Network with Hub-managed DNS, Hub-managed private endpoint DNS Zones, Virtual Network Peering and all required subnets and 2 optional subnets.
 10. Deploys Azure resources with Customer Managed Keys.

 > **Note 1:**  Azure Automation Account is not deployed with Customer Managed Key as it requires an Azure Key Vault instance with public network access.